sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 1. The servo movement does not exceed wanted maximum deflection of control surfaces.
 [Guide on setting up linkages](http://www.modelairplanenews.com/total-control-the-right-way-to-set-up-servos/)
 1. The servo midpoint has control surfaces perfectly at center.

+**Note:** Check the following in Manual mode (formerly passthrough mode).
+In the other modes you won't see full deflection on the bench.

 In the "Servos" Tab:

 * If they go reverse, change "Direction and rate" from +100 to -100